|Machine Capacity||17 Liter||12 Liter||10 Liter|

-A vibratory tumbler is used to improve the surfaces of metal parts by shaking its tub at high speeds with minimal orbiting.
+An industrial vibratory tumbler is used to improve the surfaces of metal parts by shaking its tub at high speeds with minimal orbiting.

 The process is economical and efficient when done correctly, that is, using the correct media and compounds (for wet tumbling).